Author, Teacher & Philanthropist

 I offer my time to contribute guest articles to education platforms, sharing practical, accessible strategies that support teachers and parents in engaging children in reading.
 Through these contributions, I aim to bridge the gap between research and real-world practice, providing simple, effective ideas that can be easily implemented in classrooms and homes.
 My writing focuses on building a positive reading culture, encouraging meaningful conversations around books, and helping children develop confidence and a genuine love of literacy.

-Read my latest article
+Read my articles

 Reading is one of the most powerful tools a child can have.
 It strengthens their imagination, builds language and communication skills, and opens doors to new worlds, ideas, and possibilities.
 Through reading, children learn to think critically, understand different perspectives, and develop empathy.
 Reading supports rich verbal interaction with adults that is proven to be critical for a child's success at school, (Fernald & Weisleder, 2015).
 It also supports success in every academic subject, with students who reading for fun daily showing higher scores in reading tests than those who do not, (Sullivan et al., 2007), giving them the confidence to explore and grow.
 Most importantly, reading nurtures curiosity; a spark that can inspire a lifelong love of learning.